ajcwebdev/dash-transcripts/markdown_files/2024-01-29-merchant-adoption-tools.md

 [07:35] with some of my products.
 Well, that's neat.
 [07:39] Very interesting.
 So we are speaking to you today because the topic is merchant adoption of crypto payments, [07:48] or perhaps lack thereof.
 Not sure the angle today's show is going to take.
 But you are perfectly suited to speak about this, not only because you're obviously a career e-commerce
 [07:59] seller, but you have been in the crypto space as a fan and holder of both Dash and Doge for a long time.
-So Ryan, would you give us a sort of introduction of what you'd like
+So Rion, would you give us a sort of introduction of what you'd like
 [08:13] to talk about with Eric today?
 Yes, I'm at the same time pulling up my screen to share.
 And yeah, you and I talked about
 [08:31] a week ago, Amanda, and this was inspired by an experience that I had with a potential somebody who might be interested in, and I don't know how many, let me see if you're
 [08:49] sharing my screen.
 I'm not actually ready to share the screen yet because I just have some preamble, I guess.
 First, I have two little stories.
 The first story is that when